rhayman/ephysiopy/docs/api/ephysiopy/common/utils/index.rst

 .. py:function:: count_runs_and_unique_numbers(arr)

-   Counts the number of continuous runs of numbers in a 1D numpy array and returns the count of runs for each unique number and the unique numbers.
+   Counts the number of continuous runs of numbers in a 1D numpy array.

    :param arr: The input 1D numpy array of numbers.
    :type arr: np.ndarray

+   :returns: A tuple containing:
-   :returns: A tuple containing a dictionary with the count of runs for
+             - dict: A dictionary with the count of runs for each unique number.
-             each unique number and the set of unique numbers in the array.
+             - set: The set of unique numbers in the array.
    :rtype: tuple